 - a.
-Address each of the six core standards of practice listed in Elements of Effective Practice for Mentoring, as highlighted on OJJDP's National Mentoring Resource Center website, to explain the current mentoring approach.
-These six core standards of practice are:
+Address each of the six core practice areas listed in Elements of Effective Practice for Mentoring, as highlighted on OJJDP's National Mentoring Resource Center website, 18 to explain the current mentoring approach.
+These practice areas are:

 - Recruitment.

 - Screening.

 - Training.

 - Matching and initiation.

 - Monitoring and support.

 - Closure.

 - b.
-Identify and implement program design enhancements in one or more of the six core standards of practice to integrate additional evidence-based practices.
+Identify and implement program design enhancements in one or more of the six practice areas to integrate additional evidence-based practices.

 - c.
-Address how family engagement will be further promoted as a part of the program design or approach.
+Address how family engagement will be further promoted as part of the program design or approach.

-- d.
-For Category 1, applicants should include in this section their detailed plan to serve Al/AN youth, both on and off reservations, with these grant funds.